-Here are five ways you can turn your own experience – whatever it is into compelling storylines and story ideas:
+Here are five ways you can turn your own experience – whatever it is into compelling storylines and story ideas.

-(i) anyone can write great stuff: don’t worry about who you are, or what you do.
+Don’t worry about who you are, or what you do.
 All you need is a paper and a pen, or a screen and a keyboard.
 The trick is to get started (links in bold italics are to other posts on this site);

-(v) network like crazy: when Marilyn Monroe wasn’t taking lessons to sharpen her skills, she was networking furiously – hanging out with actors and directors and everyone who might possibly be able to help her to get into movies.
+When Marilyn Monroe wasn’t taking lessons to sharpen her skills, she was networking furiously – hanging out with actors and directors and everyone who might possibly be able to help her to get into movies.
 For wannabe authors, this means attending writing workshops; joining a book group; and chasing up leads and contacts whenever you meet them.
 It worked for Marilyn.